reformedforum/reformedacademy/README.md

 ---------------------------
 Reformed Academy is licensed under GPLv3.
 You are free to modify the source code and use it in your own project, however you must also adopt GPLv3.
-Reformed Academy is a free and open learning experience, and we believe the software should match those values.
+Reformed Academy is a free and open learning experience, and we believe the software should coincide with these values.

 NOTICE: ALL COURSE CONTENT ON THE REFORMED ACADEMY WEBSITE AND THE REFORMED ACADEMY LOGO ARE PROPERTY OF REFORMED FORUM AND DO NOT FALL UNDER GPLV3.
 WHEN DISTRIBUTING THIS SOFTWARE,